backdrop-contrib/resource_timeslots/README.md

 # Resource Timeslots

-Provides a field type to reserve timeslots for configurable resources and the widget type "Timeslot Fullcalendar" to select resource and time slot.
+Provides a field type to reserve timeslots for configurable resources and the widget type "Timeslot Fullcalendar" to conveniently select resource and time slot.

 Provides Token and Views support for individual field subvalues.